oleks/component-based-development/README.md

-# Component-Based Development — Software Development 2016
+# Components — Software Development 2016

 [Lecture slides](slides/output/su16-component-based-development.pdf) and
 [source code](src) from the lecture on Component-Based Development given for